patrickgods1/AutoSigns/README.md

 9. PyInstaller - Bundles Python applications and all its dependencies into an executable.

 -------- Authors --------

-Patrick Yu - Initial work - UC Berkeley Extension Unknown - Creators of the original VBA macros/scripts
+Patrick Yu - Initial work - UC Berkeley Extension